klingj3/PythonScrabble/README.md

 #### Requirements

 Python 3.5 or higher.
-The only nonstandard package used in this project is Colorama, which is used for coloring the board in human v. player games.
+The only nonstandard packages used are colorama and ultrajson, which is used for coloring the board in human v. player games.
 To install, of course just type
-`pip3 install colorama`
+`pip3 install colorama ujson`

 ## Overview
 I love scrabble, but I'm continuously disappointed by the quality of online scrabble games.
 A lot of them are slow, or require you to drag each tile on the board individually, or tell you if a word you're trying to play is in the dictionary which defeats a key part of the game, or have different two letter words than in the actual scrabble dictionary.
 This project is a command-line version of scrabble which can be played much more quickly than most web versions, and have a robust and reasonably challenging AI opponent (or opponents) to play against.